OkFranco/okfranco.github.io/_pages/about.md

 My research focuses on understanding complex social dynamics, particularly how beliefs form and evolve, and how algorithmic systems, psychological processes, and social interactions influence these changes.
 I combine theoretical modelling with empirical analysis to investigate these phenomena.

 Before moving to the Green Mountain State, I collaborated with the [Social Physics & Complexity Lab](https://socialcomplexity.eu/), led by Professor Joana Gonçalves de Sá, on an ERC-funded project investigating algorithmic biases in search engines and large language models.

-Before that, I was a [roller hockey](https://www.youtube.com/watch?v=qx1tXLwHNU0) player, now turned into a passionate supporter.
+Above all, I am a retired [roller hockey](https://www.youtube.com/watch?v=qx1tXLwHNU0) player, now turned into a passionate supporter.

 You can reach me at [joao.franco@uvm.edu](mailto: joao.franco@uvm.edu).